davidcphoto/zPic/README.md

 All features can be accessed by right clicking and accessing the zPic menu options.
 The menu is available for cobol programs and copybooks on:
 - [x] Open documents when language id is *cobol* and list of variables is selected.
 - [x] Documents selected on the VS Code Explorer with the extensions .cpy, .copy, .cbl, .cob.
-- [x] Documents selected on the Zowe Explorer with the extensions .cpy, .copy, .cbl, .cob.
+- [x] Documents selected on the Zowe Explorer.

 ![Menu.png](Imagens/Menu.png)